Non-Surgical Treatments for the Lower Half of the Face

 We know how great Botox is for the forehead, but can it do anything to improve the lower half of the face?

-What are the best in-office treatments for Lower Half of Face
+What are the best in-office treatments for the lower half of the face?

-- Botox Nefertiti Lift (The Nefertiti lift targets the platysma band of muscles that run vertically from the bottom of the face to your collarbone.)
+- Botox Nefertiti Lift targets the platysma band of muscles that run vertically from the bottom of the face to your collarbone.
 This helps accentuate the jawline.
 Botox into the platysma bands relaxes these bands, providing a smoother, more youthful neck appearance.

-- Sofwave for deep tissue tightening, which helps to provide lifting in the cheeks, gives better jawline definition, and can tighten submental laxity and neck lines.
+- Sofwave for deep tissue tightening helps lift the cheeks, gives better jawline definition, and can tighten submental laxity and necklines.

-- Other ultrasound and radiofrequency modalities (Fractora, Thermage, Ulthera) can also be used to address similar concerns in a non-invasive fashion.
+- Other ultrasound and radiofrequency modalities (Fractora, Thermage, Ultherapy) can also be used to address similar concerns in a non-invasive fashion.

-- PDO Threads for sagging skin and jowling
+- PDO Threads for sagging skin and jowls.